-CHEM2010 - Chemical Analysis A and CHEM2011 - Chemical Analysis Laboratory I AND CHEM2210 - Organic Chemistry A and CHEM2211- Organic Chemistry Laboratory I AND permission of Head of Department.
+CHEM2010 - Chemical Analysis A and CHEM2011 - Chemical Analysis Laboratory I AND CHEM2210 - Organic Chemistry A and CHEM2211- Organic Chemistry Laboratory I AND Permission of Head of Department.

-- 1. Water: Properties; water-solute interactions, ice-water interactions; water activity and food stability. - 2.
-Carbohydrates: Structure and classification; starch, pectin, cellulose, gums and dietary fiber; effect of carbohydrates on properties of food; chemical reactions of carbohydrates in foods. - 3.
-Proteins: Amino acid structure and properties; proteins structure and properties; interactions with other food components; effects of processing on protein structure, function and quality. - 4.
-Lipids: Structure and classification; relationship between lipids and health; lipid degradation; hydrolysis and autoxidation; application of antioxidants; processing of lipids.
+- 1. Water: Properties; water-solute interactions, ice-water interactions; water activity and food stability. - Carbohydrates: Structure and classification; starch, pectin, cellulose, gums and dietary fiber; effect of carbohydrates on properties of food; chemical reactions of carbohydrates in foods. - 3.
+Proteins: Amino acid structure and properties; proteins structure and properties; interactions with other food components; effects of processing on protein structure, function and quality. - Lipids: Structure and classification; relationship between lipids and health; lipid degradation; hydrolysis and autoxidation; application of antioxidants; processing of lipids.
 Effects of processing on properties of food.

-٠ Final Written Examination (2 hours) 60%

-٠ Course Work: 40%
+• Final Written Examination (2 hours) • Course Work: 40%

-In-course Tests/Assignments 40%
+In-course Tests (an assignment may be given) 40%